Badr-MSB/Os/notes.md

+This document provides key information for reproducing the operating system.

+Note: The memory addresses mentioned are compatible with the QEMU Virt platform.
+To identify compatible addresses for another platform, it is recommended to analyze the Device Tree Blob (DTB).

+# SoC

-# CLINT in Qemu Virt
+## CLINT in Qemu Virt

 **CLINT**, stand for Core Local interrupt, used for Software and timer interrupts (internal)